-3.2.1 A vibrant core development
+3.2.1 A vibrant precinct

-- " Delivers an activated, iconic core development with a range of uses which respond to the local context but also contribute to QWB PDA as a globally competitive tourist precinct. - " Provides for unimpeded views from the core development to the Brisbane River and beyond to support the QWB PDA as an iconic tourist destination.
+- " Delivers an activated precinct anchored by an iconic core development which includes a range of uses which respond to the local context but also contribute to QWB PDA as a significant tourism precinct for Brisbane. - Provides for views from the core development to the Brisbane River and beyond to support the QWB PDA as an iconic tourist destination. - " Acknowledges other significant views throughout the QWB PDA.